Sign up free Log In

 In terms of hiring an attorney, this is the most important piece of advice I can share.
 When people are seeking an attorney, they typically want one now.
 However, as with any endeavor, the more thoughtful effort you put into it, the better your outcome will tend to be.

 Because there is so much to consider in selecting legal counsel, a single article can cover only a few basic points.
-For a step-by-step guide to making an optimal hire, see my forthcoming book, No Objection: How to Hire a Lawyer You Don’t Hate.
+For a step-by-step guide to making an optimal hire, see my book, No Objection: How to Hire a Lawyer You Don’t Hate.

 This article is not intended as legal advice and should not be considered as such.